OpenWaterFoundation/owf-learn-geojson/mkdocs-project/docs/specification/overview.md

 Benefits of GeoJSON include:

 * Single file, conducive to use with web services, static websites, and distributing datasets for visualization.
-* Text file, so easy to view, create, and parse.
+* Text file, so easy to view, create, parse, and manage in a version control system.
 * No limits on feature attribute names (unlike Esri shapefiles)

 Limitations of GeoJSON include: